 The order of presentation below is:

 Fred Elliott, of the Queensland Government Printing Office, prepared seven essays in watercolours showing possible designs for 1d and 2d stamps.
-Only two of these essays still exist.
+Only three of these essays still exist.

 The artist's hand drawings were painted in various colours on white board.
 On the reverse side of the Queen Victoria 1d design is a rectangle anticipating the final size of the stamp and initialled JBC with a date of 4.5.00.